Acleppe/dating_data/README.md

 <BR>

 ### The First Time
 Fo the first run of the model I had not yet created the _Chemistry_ variable, or as they say in Russia, there was no "_chim-ih-stree_."
-Initially I did not have the _Chemistry_ variable included, and it turns out this mattered.
+It turns out this mattered.
 We'll come back to this in our second run below.
 Here are the top 10 features for the (overfit) GBC model:

 ###### First Run Feature Importance
 Rank | Feature                 | Importance